postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 ## Dynamic code

-The `meta` API exposes some properties of `dynamic` type and some methods returning `dynamic` values.
+The `meta` API exposes some properties of the `dynamic` type and some methods returning `dynamic` values.
 These members are compile-time, but they produce a _C# expression_ that can be used in the run-time code of the template.
 Because these members return a `dynamic` value, they can be utilized anywhere in your template.
 The code will not be validated when the template is compiled but when the template is applied.

 For instance, `meta.This` returns a `dynamic` object that represents the expression `this`.
 Because `meta.This` is `dynamic`, you can write `meta.This._logger` in your template, which will translate to `this._logger`.
-This will work even if your template does not contain a member named `_logger` because `meta.This` returns a `dynamic`, therefore any field or method referenced on the right hand of the `meta.This` expression will not be validated when the template is compiled (or in the IDE), but when the template is _expanded_, in the context of a specific target declaration.
+This will work even if your template does not contain a member named `_logger` because `meta.This` returns a `dynamic`; therefore, any field or method referenced on the right hand of the `meta.This` expression will not be validated when the template is compiled (or in the IDE) but when the template is _expanded_, in the context of a specific target declaration.

 Here are a few examples of APIs that return a `dynamic`: